Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 Techniques used in practice, but not meeting standard requirements

-Determination of the level of formation of educational skills
+Determining the level of development of educational skills

 1) SHTUR

-1) Methodology for assessing the level of formation of educational activity (G.V.
+1) Methodology for assessing the level of formation of educational activities (G.V.
 Repkina, E.V.
 Zaika)

 Link

-1. ^ Accompanying the transition to mid-level education
+1. ^ Support for the transition to secondary education

-Diagnostic direction: studying the features of the pedagogical style of a teacher (grade 3), studying the characteristics of student behavior in educational situations, identifying a potential "risk group", determining the readiness of teaching children in the middle level
+Diagnostic direction: studying the characteristics of the pedagogical style of the teacher (3rd grade), studying the characteristics of student behavior in educational situations, identifying a potential “risk group”, determining the readiness of children in secondary education

 ^ Diagnostic subject